 The Sahara Desert has changed significantly over the years.
 Although hard to believe, the desert was full of greenery and was home to a variety of animals and plants.
 However, the Sahara we know now occurred due to the slow change in the tilt of the Earth.
 It is believed that the Sahara will go back to its previous state sometime in the future.

-Do you know any interesting or fun facts about the Sahara Desert that we’ve missed?
-Share them with us in the comments section below!
+Do you know any fun facts about the Sahara Desert?
+Share them in the comments below!